 The larger message is confirmation that, for this government, ‘public consultation’ is a procedural box to be ticked that is not intended to have any bearing on the policy outcome.

-Democrat lawmaker Ip Kin-yuen has drawn the contrast between Hong Kong’s formalistic approach to that of Bremen, Germany, where on a recent visit local officials described their bottom-up method of public consulting.
+Democrat lawmaker Ip Kin-yuen has drawn the contrast between Hong Kong’s formalistic approach to the bottom-up approach in Bremen, Germany.
 If you conduct an open process that starts with the needs of the community, you not only know you are you addressing their concerns, but you also have their informed buy-in.
 In Hong Kong, public policy starts and finishes with the views of the government and its allies, with a token consultation near the end.

 As Ip puts it: